College of Life Sciences

 This was followed by an Academic Clinical Fellowship in General Practice with a particular interest in global health, primary care and family medicine.
 I continue to work with colleagues in Palestine towards the development of family practice and primary care as a core part of the Ministry of Health's strategy towards universal health coverage.

 I have been a clinical tutor to medical students in Oxford over the last ten years and during this time completed a Postgraduate Diploma in Learning and Teaching in Higher Education, for which I was awarded a Senior Fellowship of the Higher Education Academy.
-I moved to the University of Leicester Medical School in 2020 as a Senior Clinical Educator, and am currently a Clinical Associate Professor and Director of the International Partnership with Chongqing Medical University.
+I moved to the University of Leicester Medical School in 2020 as a Senior Clinical Educator, and am a Clinical Professor and Director of the International Partnership with Chongqing Medical University.
 In addition to working with colleagues in Leicester in developing and delivering teaching (primary care, MSc Clinical Education), I also work closely with students and staff in MedRACE towards ensuring a supportive and inclusive environment within the School.

 Dr Kate WilliamsProfessor Kate Williams, Department of Population Health Sciences and Leicester Medical School